 10. Learn to prioritize

 Figure out what tasks have the biggest impact on your life and work on those first.
 Then, once the important items are handled, move onto your other tasks.

 By starting each day with your most important task first, you ensure that you put your energy and effort towards something meaningful.
-With that in mind, knowing how to prioritize your tasks, or even understanding what tasks actually need to be worked on, can be quite challenging.

 11. Productivity hacks – Wake up earlier

 Try going to bed and waking up one hour earlier than you normally would.
 Then use that newfound time before the craziness of the day begins to work towards your goal – whatever that may be.